 Protection From Harassment – All You Need To Know About Civil Injunctions

-According to the PSNI’s most recent recorded crime by offence statistics from November 2020, in 2019-2020 there were 10,062 reported harassment incidents in Northern Ireland.
+According to the PSNI’s recorded crime by offence statistics from November 2020, in 2019-2020 there were 10,062 reported harassment incidents in Northern Ireland.
 Being the victim of harassing, threatening or intimidating behaviour can be very frightening, worrying and distressing.

 Importantly, there is legal protection against this sort of behaviour under the Protection from Harassment (Northern Ireland) Order 1997.
 This allows victims to apply to the court for Civil Injunction Order, whether the perpetrator is a neighbour, an ex-partner or a mere acquaintance.
 Crucially however, if you find yourself in this situation, it is imperative that you contact the police in the first instance before seeking legal advice on the options available to you.
 At HHD solicitors, our experienced solicitors support many clients through this legal process within NI courts.